greim/await.js/README.md

-# await.js: Simple promises
+# await.js: easy promises

 await.js has no library dependencies, and runs in either browsers or in Node.
 The word "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is an amazing idea that's worth checking out. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5.
 AKA IE8 and lower.
-To that end, an example example-polyfills.js file is included in this project. example-polyfills.js experimental, has no test coverage, and is otherwise purely optional.
+To that end, an `example-polyfills.js` file is included in this project.
+The polyfills file has no test coverage, and is otherwise purely optional.

 await.js aims to present a no-nonsense promise API.
 Promises in await.js are simple.
 You ask for set of things, and you get back an object that emits *keep* and *fail* events.
 In your *keep* event handler, you then have access to the all the things.